Printer friendly Advisory Council Charter (PDF- 207 KB)

 The statute requires the Advisory Council’s involvement in submitting reports to Congress.

-The Council advises the Secretary, Department of Health and Human Services, and Administrator, Health Resources and Services Administration, on matters related to the activities of the C.W.
+The Council advises the Secretary, Department of Health and Human Services and Administrator, Health Resources and Services Administration (HRSA) on matters related to the activities of the C.W.
 Bill Young Cell Transplantation Program and the National Cord Blood Inventory Program.

 Management and support services shall be provided by HRSA’s Healthcare Systems Bureau.

-The estimated annual cost for operating the Council, including compensation and travel expenses for members but excluding staff support, is $91,011.
-Estimated annual person-years of staff support required is 1.13, at an estimated annual cost of$190,997.
+The estimated annual cost for operating the Council, including compensation and travel expenses for members but excluding staff support, is $68,402.
+Estimated annual person-years of staff support required is .90, at an estimated annual cost of $154,346.

 Meetings may be held up to three (3) times during the fiscal year.
 Meetings shall be open to the public except as determined otherwise by the Secretary or designee in accordance with the Government in the Sunshine Act 5 U.S.C.
 552b(c) and the Federal Advisory Committee Act.
 Notice of all meetings shall be given to the public.
 Meetings shall be conducted, and records of the proceedings kept, as required by applicable laws and departmental regulations.

-Unless renewed by appropriate action prior to its expiration, the ACBSCT charter will terminate two years from the date the charter is filed.
+Unless renewed by appropriate action prior to its expiration, the charter for the Committee will expire two years from the date it’s filed.

 The Council shall consist of up to 25 members, who are Special Government Employees, and 6 ex-officio, non-voting members.
 Members and the Chair shall be appointed by the Secretary to ensure objectivity and balance, and reduce the potential for conflicts of interest.
 The Secretary shall establish bylaws and procedures to prohibit any member of the Advisory Council who has an employment, governance, or financial affiliation with a donor center, recruitment organization, transplant center, or cord blood bank from participating in any decision that materially affects the center, recruitment organization, transplant center, or cord blood bank; and to limit the number of members of the Advisory Council with any such affiliation.

-The Council also include as non-voting, ex officio members, representatives from the Division of Transplantation of the Health Resources and Services Administration, the Department of Defense Marrow Recruitment and Research Program operated by the Department of Navy, the Food and Drug Administration, the National Institutes of Health, the Center for Medicare and Medicaid Services, and the Centers for Disease Control and Prevention.
-The Secretary also may appoint other non-voting members, or designees of such officials, as the Secretary deems necessary for the Council to effectively carry out its functions.
+The Council also include as non-voting, ex officio members, representatives from the Division of Transplantation of the Health Resources and Services Administration, the Department of Defense Marrow Recruitment and Research Program operated by the Department of Navy, the Food and Drug Administration, the National Institutes of Health, and the Centers for Disease Control and Prevention.

-Members shall be invited to serve for a term of 2 years, and each such member may serve ~ many as 3 consecutive 2-year terms, except that such limitations shall not apply to the Cha1r of the Council (or the Chair-elect) or to the member of the Council who most recently served as t~c ChaiT' and one additional consecutive 2-year term may be served by any member of the ~ounc1l who has no employment, governance, or financial affiliation with any donor center, recruitment organization transplant center, or cord blood bank.
-Members may serve after the expiration of their term until their successors have taken office, but no longer than 180 days.
-Any members of the Council who has an employment, governance, or financial affiliation with a donor center recruitment organization, transplant center or cord blood bank will prohibited from participating in any decision that materially affects the donor center, recruitment organization, transplant center, or cord blood bank.
-The number of members with such affiliation on the Council shall limited.
+Members shall be invited to serve for a term of 2 years, and each such member may serve as many as 3 consecutive 2-year terms, except that such limitations shall not apply to the Chair of the Council (or the Chair-elect) or to the member of the Council who most recently served as the Chair; and one additional consecutive 2-year term may be served by any member of the Council who has no employment, governance, or financial affiliation with any donor center, recruitment organization, transplant center, or cord blood bank.
+Members may continue to serve after the expiration of the term of such member until a successor is appointed.
+Any member of the Council who has an employment, governance, or financial affiliation with a donor center, recruitment organization, transplant center or cord blood bank will be prohibited from participating in any decision that materially affects the donor center, recruitment organization, transplant center, or cord blood bank.
+The number of members with such affiliations on the Council shall be limited.

 Records of the ACBSCT, formally established subcommittees, or other subgroups of ACBSCT, shall be handled in accordance with General Records Schedule 26, Item 2 or other approved Agency records disposition schedule.
 These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
 552.